youngeunkwon0405/RL/docs/cluster.md

 ### Interactive Launching

 :::{tip}
 A key advantage of running interactively on the head node is the ability to execute multiple multi-node jobs without needing to requeue in the Slurm job queue.
 This means that during debugging sessions, you can avoid submitting a new `sbatch` command each time.
-Instead, you can debug and re-submit your NeMo RL job directly from the interactive session.
+Instead, you can debug and re-submit your job directly from the interactive session.
 :::

-To run interactively, launch the same command as the [Batched Job Submission](#batched-job-submission), except omit the `COMMAND` line:
+To run interactively, launch the same command as [Batched Job Submission](#batched-job-submission), but omit the `COMMAND` line:
 ```sh
 # Run from the root of NeMo-Reinforcer repo
 NUM_ACTOR_NODES=1  # Total nodes requested (head is colocated on ray-worker-0)